wang-yitao/wang-yitao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my cyber nook!
-I am **Yuan Chiang** (江元, pronounced as 'You-and John').
-I also go by my coffee name **Cyrus**.
-I am a PhD candidate in [Materials Science and Engineering](https://mse.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/) and [Lawrence Berkeley National Laboratory](https://www.lbl.gov/), under the guidance of [Prof. Mark Asta](https://asta.mse.berkeley.edu/).
+Welcome!
+I am **Yitao Wang** (王逸弢).
+I also go by my coffee name **Tony**.
+I am a PhD candidate in [Materials Science and Engineering](https://engineering.lehigh.edu/mse) at [Lehigh University](https://www2.lehigh.edu/), under the guidance of [Prof. Fadi Abdeljwad](https://engineering.lehigh.edu/faculty/fadi-abdeljawad).
 I leverage density functional thoery calculations and develop machine learning models and frameworks on supercomputers to drive our understanding and innovations in AI for physical sciences.
 Recently I work on the devlopement and benchmark of **foundation machine learning interatomic potential (MLIP)** and use them as a probe to understand and design ferroelectric materials and metal-salt interface in Gen IV molten salt fission reactors (MSRs).

 **My research interests** more broadly lie in computational materials physics and chemistry at the atomic and molecular levels, with an emphasis on the theory and application of *ab-initio* calculations, molecular dynamics, and AI/ML to tackle challenges across energy, materials, pharmaceutics, devices, and computing.